 - Compromised flaps or grafts

 Your course of treatment depends on the type of wound you have.
-During your first visit, our staff will evaluate your wound and review your medical history.
-You may also need special tests that give us information about circulation and infection.
-This will help to determine what course of treatment you will need.
+During your first visit, your wound will be evaluated and your medical history reviewed.
+You may also need special tests to provide information about circulation and infection.
+This will help determine what course of treatment you will need.

-Once a treatment plan is prescribed, you will visit the wound healing center weekly for specialized treatments and documentation of your healing progress.
+Once a treatment plan is prescribed, you will visit a wound healing center on a regular basis for specialized treatments and documentation of your healing progress.
 Keeping appointments and following directions are critical to attaining a positive healing outcome.
 Some things you can do to assist with your healing:

 - Care for your wound at home as directed by the wound care team